FedGiannetto/Java-Neural-Network/README.md

 Java-Neural-Network
 ===================

-A simple recreation of a Neural Network written in Java.
+An attempt at creating a Neural Network in Java using OOP.
+Failed because of a lack of knowledge of calculus (I was 16), but learned a lot in the process

+Lesson to myself: libraries like TensorFlow are better